We provide unique scaffolds for in vitro cell and pharmacology research and development, with particular relevance to stem cells and cancer cells.

 NEW FEATURES: recent results proven the scaffolds to guide neural hMSC lineage differentiation without specific differentiation media or stimulus.
 Results are published in RCS Interface Focus!

 NEW FEATURES: the scaffolds proven to modulate specific gene switching in four different cancer cell types (breast cancer, osteosarcoma, neuroblastoma, melanoma) with intrinsic auto-mechanotransduction and to alter gene expression in response to chemotherapy.
-Results are published in ACS Biomaterials Science and Engineering!
+Results are published in ACS Biomaterials Science and Engineering (now with Open Access!)

 WORK IN PROGRESS: the scaffolds have initially demonstrate specific reactions with some viruses.
 The work is being carried out and the results will be reported as will be ready.
 Stay tuned!